A Federated Learning Approach to Anomaly Detection in Smart Buildings: Experiments

-where $m$ is the number of samples in the test set, $y_i$ is the actual (ground truth) value, and $\hat{y}_i$ is the model's predicted value.
-A small value of MAE indicates a better performance of the model.
+and $\text{RMSE} = \sqrt{\text{MSE}}$, where $m$ is the number of samples in the test set, $y_i$ is the actual (ground truth) value, and $\hat{y}_i$ is the model's predicted value.
+A small value of these error metrics indicates a better performance of the model.
 We rely on a 15 minute window aggregation to reduce buffer overflow over the network and also to remove missing values that are sometimes generated by some sensors due to inactivity.
-As shown in Table~\ref{Tab:Comparative_results_all}, FSLSTM significantly outperforms the baselines methods on the Energy Usage datasets, yielding a much smaller error compared to the one obtained by LSTM, and more than half the error obtained by LR and FLR.
-Moreover, FSLSTM yields a 4.9\% performance improvement over FGRU.
+As shown in Table~\ref{Tab:Comparative_results_all}, FSLSTM significantly outperforms the baselines methods on the Energy Usage datasets.
+In terms of MAE, for example, FSLSTM yields a much smaller error compared to the one obtained by LSTM, and more than half the error obtained by LR and FLR.
+Moreover, FSLSTM yields a 4.9 percentage points performance improvement over FGRU.

 For classification tasks, we use precision, recall, F1 score, balanced accuracy (BA), receiver operating characteristic (ROC) curve and area under the ROC curve (AUC) as evaluation metrics.
 Precision and recall are defined as